MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/network-utilization-planning.md

 Follow these steps to estimate the bandwidth that will be used when you fully deploy the sync app.

 1. Assess the number of users and computers per user to which you'll deploy the sync app.
-Each installation multiplies the bandwidth used, so a user who has 3 syncing computers uses 3 times the bandwidth as a user who has a single syncing computer.
+Each installation multiplies the bandwidth used, so a user who has three syncing computers uses three times the bandwidth as a user who has a single syncing computer.

 2. [Assess the available bandwidth and network conditions](network-utilization-planning.md#AssessAvailableBandwidth).